 - 2014 - Stay Frosty 2, original code name "Chun-Li".
 A demo version has been made available.
 Check my blog for The Story of Stay Frosty 2

-- in progress - Collect 2, a used to demonstrate how to write a DPC+ ARM game (like Space Rocks and Stay Frosty 2) for the Atari 2600
+- in limbo - Collect 2, a used to demonstrate how to write a DPC+ ARM game (like Space Rocks and Stay Frosty 2) for the Atari.
+In limbo as I'm now using CDF for projects.

 - in limbo - Project Retro, code name for a speculative project.
 I'm a supporting programmer for this project.